urielha/Video.Technion/README.md

 # Usage

-## Simple Usage

 Just open the download_panopto and follow instructions.

 Pay attention to run the script with **Python 3.*** (or use the executable).

-If you are using the executable make sure to extract all files from the **download_panopto.zip**
+If you are using the executable make sure to extract all files from the **download_panopto_exe.zip**

-### >Hebrew note
+##### Hebrew note

-If you want to change the output path (or any other parameter) to a path that contains Hebrew please specify it as command parameter (see arguments below) with quotation marks and not at the input prompt itself.
+> If you want to change the output path (or any other parameter) to a path that contains **Hebrew** please specify it as argument with quotation marks and not at the input prompt itself.

 ## Usage with arguments